garciajoeffrey/lawadvisor-test/README.md

 Note: You can think of this as an API endpoint that will be used to handle the drag and drop feature of a TODO list application.

 All endpoints should return JSON responses.

+You can also check the elixir unit test for more detailed tests.
+Thank you.